hason-contributions/shopsys/docs/introduction/start-building-your-application.md

 ## Where is Elasticsearch used and how to set it up

-We use Elasticsearch on the frontend for product searching, filtering and for fast listing of products and it provides great performance.
+We use Elasticsearch on the frontend for product searching, filtering and for fast listing of products to provide better performance.

 *Please find more in [detailed article](/docs/model/elasticsearch.md) about Elasticsearch usage.*